Promoting Fair Competition

 Dean represented consumers in the firm’s litigation against generic drug makers for blocking access to affordable, generic versions of the brand name prescription drug Cipro.
 The California Supreme Court granted review, and on May 7, 2015, issued a landmark decision upholding the rights of consumers to challenge anticompetitive deals between brand name prescription drug makers and generic drug makers.
 On April 21, 2017, the trial court granted final approval to the last settlement, bringing total settlements achieved in the case to $399 million, nearly $68 million more than plaintiffs’ damages estimate.
 The trial court described the outcome as “extraordinary,” adding that it was “not aware of any case” that “has taken roughly 17 years,” where, net of fees, end-payor “claimants will get basically 100 cents on the dollar[.]”

 Dean also represents individual employees, businesses, and intellectual property owners.
 For example, Dean represents the photographer who created the original image upon which Nike allegedly based its Michael Jordan “Jumpman” logo.
 The copyright case seeks to ensure that artists receive protection for their creative expression.

 Prior to joining Lieff Cabraser, Dean represented both plaintiffs and defendants in antitrust class actions and other complex commercial cases.
 He previously worked for the Antitrust Division of the United States Department of Justice, and was a Law Clerk to the Honorable James V. Selna of the United States District Court for the Central District of California.

-Dean is Vice-Chair of the American Bar Association Section of Antitrust Law, Competition Torts Committee, and Dean has served as a member of the Law360 Competition Editorial Advisory Board.
-He is also a Board Member of San Francisco Menorah Park, a non-profit subsidized housing facility for the elderly.
+Dean is Co-Chair of the American Bar Association Section of Antitrust Law, Competition Torts Committee, and has served as a member of the Law360 Competition Editorial Advisory Board.